raspiduino/a6lte-kvm-old/README.md

 Originally from @sleirsgoevy 's patch for SM-A600FN [here](https://github.com/sleirsgoevy/exynos-kvm-patch)
 <br>The XDA discussion can be found [here](https://forum.xda-developers.com/t/is-samsung-galaxy-a6-exynos-7870-suppor-kvm.4295775/)

+## Download
+In case you don't want to build it yourself, I have built one for you in [release](https://github.com/raspiduino/sm-a600g-kvm/releases/tag/0.0.1)

 ## Building
+- Step 0: Get a Linux PC (or WSL).
+If you don't have one, use the FREE [Google Cloud Shell](https://shell.cloud.google.com/) with a lot of preinstalled tools (and may also faster than your computer :D)
 - Step 1: Get the toolchain by `git clone https://android.googlesource.com/platform/prebuilts/gcc/linux-x86/aarch64/aarch64-linux-android-4.9 && cd aarch64-linux-android-4.9 && git checkout ndk-release-r19`.
 Also install `bc` if you don't have it yet.
 On Debian-based distributions use `sudo apt install bc`, on Redhat-based use `sudo rpm install bc`
 - Step 2: Clone this repo by `git clone https://github.com/raspiduino/sm-a600g-kvm`
 - Step 3: Change the directory back to the kernel source by `cd ../sm-a600g-kvm`